Feather and Bone: a better way for meat

 “It’s all based on bulk, scale and speed,” Dalrymple says.
 “As the world became more affluent and industrial technology advanced, agriculture followed suit.
 The breeds that dominate now are ones that have been produced specifically to grow very big, very fast.”

-The livestock now produced on a mass scale tend to be the same one or two variants, which has created a kind of genetic monoculture that Dalrymple says is profoundly problematic.
+The livestock now produced on a mass scale tend to be the same one or two variants.
+This has created a kind of genetic monoculture that Dalrymple says is profoundly problematic.

 “Diversity leads to resilience,” she says.
 “In any community – whether it’s microbes in the soil, plants or people – we need lots of diversity to create strength.
-If everything is the same, and something goes wrong, then the whole thing falls over like a house of cards.”
+If everything is the same; if something goes wrong, then the whole thing falls over like a house of cards.”

 The flavour of an animal that’s genetically robust and allowed to grow slowly to reach maturity, and that is given the freedom to express its instinctive behaviours outside on open pastures, is always going to taste better than an animal raised in a crowded feedlot that’s been bred to grow at a rapid rate.